-The System's investment objective is to earn or exceed the actuarial assumption rate of 7.00%, or to outperform its policy benchmark.
-For fiscal year 2018, the System met both objectives by posting an overall return of 9.7%. the performance is attributed to a broadly diversified asset allocation designed to capture gains from the strong financial markets.
-Long-term performance for the three and five year periods is still attractive, with annualized returns of 8.0% and 8.7%, respectively.
+The System's investment objective is to earn or exceed the actuarial assumption rate of 6.75%, or to outperform its policy benchmark.
+For fiscal year 2019, the System met both objectives by posting an overall return of 4.5%.
+The performance is attributable to a broadly diversified asset allocation designed to capture gains from the strong financial markets.
+Long-term performance for the three and five year periods is still attractive, with annualized returns of 9.4% and 6.2%, respectively.
 For investment of the System's assets, the Board utilizes external portfolio managers in active and passive strategies.
 The managers are monitored and evaluated by the Board and its investment consultants, who provides the Board with monthly, quarterly and annual evaluation reports.
 A summary of their annual analysis and the target asset allocation is found on pages 37-46 in the investment section of this report.
 Please refer to the MD&A for more investment and financial analysis.